 I didn’t get accepted into NYIT’s PA program.
 Can you explain why and what I could do to improve my application?

 There is rarely a single reason that a student is not accepted for admission to our program, or any program.
 Competition for seats is fierce in most PA programs and NYIT is no exception.
 At NYIT, as many as 30 applicants are competing for each seat.
 To evaluate all the candidates, we examine a combination of factors, with an emphasis on strong performances in the math and biological sciences within a rigorous curriculum.
 We especially examine if applicants have a clear understanding of all of our pre-requisite courses, and we seek those candidates who have completed these courses with a consistently high level of performance.
 We carefully scrutinize letters of recommendation, which should be from individuals who know the applicant well and over a period of time that is adequate to provide a complete evaluation of the candidate.
 The recommendations should be detailed and comprehensive in their appraisal of the applicant.
 We seek unconditionally positive recommendations that are provided without any reservations.
-Lastly, we evaluate the depth and breadth of health care patient contact experiences, along with GRE scores which predict initial success in graduate level education.
+Lastly, we evaluate the depth and breadth of health care patient contact experiences.
 All the above-mentioned criteria are weighed as a whole, therefore it would be very difficult to point to a single factor – or even two or three factors – that could be identified as the reason behind the decision.
 With that said, applicants to our program are almost universally strong candidates and will likely achieve entry into one or more quality PA programs.
 We certainly wish you success in your education regardless of where that occurs.

 I have an advanced degree and my prior coursework includes courses to be given within the program.
 Can I obtain advanced standing or challenge out of some courses?